 This was my first time doing a ghost tour so I didn’t know what to expect.
 I came out enjoying it as it was really entertaining.

-It was also good exercise to walk all over the district.
+It was also a good exercise to walk all over the district.
 You don’t need to be a believer in ghosts to appreciate this tour.

 The tour ends near St. George Street which you should check out after.
 This pedestrian-only street is bustling at night with a variety of music emanating from restaurants and taverns.

-Enjoying sangria while people watching in one of the taverns is a great way to end the night!
+Enjoying sangria while people-watching in one of the taverns is a great way to end the night!

 Hope this travel guide gives you an idea on the best things to do and best places to eat in St. Augustine!
 Looking forward to the next time I’ll be back in Florida’s Historic Coast.